whoever11/u1_lab_weather-apiM/README.md

 We've already seen that using city names with spaces could be an issue, we may wan to to console.log our url that we are calling as well to make sure it matches our correct Insomnia calls

 Once you have your data logged, add in some style through a CSS file

+This lab/HW will be due 4/12/23 at the beginning of class